 For example:

-- Use async/await patterns to handle multiple asynchronous operations concurrently.
+- Use Promises and async/await patterns to handle multiple asynchronous operations concurrently.

 2. In Python